Strict module

 - optional A String included in the failure record if the values are equal.

-Comparison uses this module’s comparison semantics.
-If either operand is Null, the assertion passes — Null is never equal to anything.
+The comparison follows this module’s comparison semantics — strings are compared case-sensitively, object references are compared by identity, and everything else uses normal twinBASIC equality.
+If either operand is Null, the assertion passes — Null is never equal to anything, including another Null.

 AreSame